wperels/custom_modules_D8/README.md

 ##Space Craft module

 ######Define a new plugin type, the probe plugin, which includes the following: the base class, an interface, and the plugin manager.
 Also the annotation definition, a controller for a new page, as well as the probe plugins themselves.

+##Probe Block module

+#####Programmatically creates a custom Block that displays a list of enabled modules.
+Demonstrates a few  API methods provided by the Block sub-system, such as configuration form, form validation and access control.
+First version makes a call to the global Drupal Service container to get the list of enabled modules.
+Second version, takes advantage of Dependency Injection.
+Gets the core Module Handler service from the service container, injecting this service into a plugin class and finally uses the Module Handler service to fetch then display a list of enabled modules in a custom block.